-The Participant's death will not affect the Alternate Payee's awarded benefit.
-Accordingly, it is generally not considered necessary to have the Executed Order treat the Alternate Payee as a surviving spouse of the Payee for purposes of Code Sections 401(a)(11) and 417.
+The Participant's death at any time will not affect the Alternate Payee's awarded benefit.
+Accordingly, it is generally not considered necessary to have the Executed Order treat the Alternate Payee as surviving spouse of the Participant for purposes of Code Sections 401(a)(11) and 417.